The Lonely City

 The Lonely City: Adventures in the Art of Being Alone is a non-fiction book written by Olivia Laing.
-The book was first published by Picador in 2016 and, like Laing's previous works, it blends research, biography and memoir.
+The book was first published in 2016 by Canongate in the UK and Picador in the US.
+Like Laing's previous works, it blends research, biography and memoir.

 The majority of the research for the book took place when Laing was living alone in New York City after having been abruptly left by a partner.
-Her reflections on the isolation she felt during this time make their way into the book.
+Their reflections on the isolation they felt during this time make their way into the book.

 Overview

 The book is divided into eight chapters, with each chapter beginning with Laing's experiences being alone in New York, before devolving into reflections on artists and the way in which loneliness permeated their work.
+Laing also discusses the artists' own experiences living in New York and how they depicted the city in their art.

 In order, the artists discussed are: